-The Group's contract assets from construction services represent the Group's right to consideration for construction works completed but not yet billed to customers, or not yet become unconditional, at the reporting date.
+The contract assets primarily relates to the Group's right to consideration for construction works completed but not yet billed to customers, and the retention receivables at the reporting date.
 The contract assets are transferred to trade receivables when the rights become unconditional, that is when the Group issue progress billings to customer based on the progress certificate agreed with customer or when the retention receivable become unconditional.
-All contract assets are expected to be recovered/settled within one to two years.
-As at 31 December 2019, the decrease in contract assets was resulted from the decrease in the provision of construction works at the end of the year.
+As at 31 December 2020, the increase in contract assets was resulted from the increase in the provision of construction works at the end of the year.